 Wetsuits are a close-fitting neoprene suit designed to retain body heat by trapping a thin layer of water against the body.
-Many people assume wetsuits keep water out and therefore allows us to stay warm, but that isn’t the case.
+Many people assume wetsuits keep water out and therefore allow us to stay warm, but that just isn’t the case.

 As our bodies emit heat, the thin layer of water trapped in the suit absorbs it.
 Neoprene, the primary material of wetsuits, is an elastic, spongy polymer that keeps the warm water surrounding our body inside of the suit.
 If the water is able to escape, it takes any excess body heat with it.

 A wetsuit is basically designed for two purposes: